e2b-dev/e2b-cookbook/examples/groq-with-code-interpreting/groq-code-interpreter-python/README.md

-# AI Code Execution with Together AI models
+# AI Code Execution with Groq models

 This AI data analyst can plot a linear regression chart based on CSV data.
-It uses Together AI LLMs, and the [Code Interpreter SDK](https://github.com/e2b-dev/code-interpreter) by E2B for the code interpreting capabilities.
+It uses Groq LLMs, and the [Code Interpreter SDK](https://github.com/e2b-dev/code-interpreter) by E2B for the code interpreting capabilities.
 The SDK quickly creates a secure cloud sandbox powered by [Firecracker](https://github.com/firecracker-microvm/firecracker).
 Inside this sandbox is a running Jupyter server that the LLM can use.

 The AI agent performs a data analysis task on an uploaded CSV file, executes the AI-generated code in the sandboxed environment by E2B, and returns a chart, saving it as a PNG file.
 The code is processing the data in the CSV file, cleaning the data, and performing the assigned analysis, which includes plotting a chart.